ameerthehacker/karma-material-reporter/README.md

 npm run dev
 ```

-:heavy_exclamation_mark: If you have any ideas are suggestion please feel free to create an issue before jumping into development
+:heavy_exclamation_mark: If you have any ideas or suggestions please feel free to create an issue before jumping into development

 Show your support by :star: the repo